confluentinc/confluent-kubernetes-examples/security/openshift-security/README.md

-# Deploy on Red Hat Openshift
+# Security considerations for Red Hat Openshift

-When deploying Confluent for Kubernetes on Red Hat Openshift, there are two considerations:

-- Pod Security

 ## Pod Security

 CFK, by default, configures the Pod Security Context to run as non-root with a UID and GUID `1001`.

-In OpenShift, by default SCC does not allow a pod to run with the above security context.
+In Red Hat OpenShift, by default Security Context Constraint (SCC) does not allow a pod to run with the above security context.

-Now, you've got a choice:
+You've got two options to align with the Security Context Constraint (SCC) needs on Red Hat OpenShift:

 1) Recommended: Deploy with default SCC policy
 2) Advanced: Deploy with a custom SCC policy

-We recommend you to use (1).

-## Recommended: Install Confluent for Kubernetes with default SCC
+## Recommended: Install Confluent for Kubernetes using default SCC policy

 To install Confluent for Kubernees:

 ```
-# Disable the custom pod security context, use the default
+# Disable the custom pod security context, use the default context

 helm install cfk-operator confluentinc/confluent-for-kubernetes \
 --set podSecurity.enabled=false
 ```

-In every component CustomResource, add:
+In every Confluent component CustomResource, add:

 ```
 spec:
   podTemplate:
-    podSecurityContext: {} # Disable the custom pod security context, use the default
+    podSecurityContext: {} # Disable the custom pod security context, to use the default
 ```

-## (2) Install Confluent for Kubernetes (with randomUID)
+## Advanced: Install Confluent for Kubernetes with custom SCC policy

+In this advanced option, you can define a custom SCC policy and configure Confluent for Kubernetes to use that.

 ```
-# In the CFK Operator Helm chart, there is a section in the values.yaml for pod security:
+# In the CFK Operator Helm chart, there is a section in the values.yaml to define pod security:
 podSecurity:
   enabled: true
   securityContext: